basieu/sample_ad_300x600/README.md

 To see the content
-> open the repository with Live Server
+> open the repository with Live Server and
 > add '?template' at the end of the page address